Legal Brief Persuasive Writing Techniques

 -

-Review Court Rules: Familiarize yourself with the court’s submission guidelines, including deadlines and formatting requirements.
+Review Court Rules: Double-check the submission guidelines for the specific court, including deadlines and electronic filing requirements.

 -

-Proofread Thoroughly: Check for errors in grammar, spelling, and citations.
-A polished brief reflects professionalism.
+Proofread Thoroughly: Eliminate errors in grammar, spelling, and formatting to maintain professionalism.

 -